 The first big difference is there are quite a few more steps involved with natural dyes.
 But it's also possible to spread the steps out, and do the prep work ahead of time, which is a good idea especially if you're planning to do the tie dyeing with kids, as I was.

 The other big difference with using natural dyes is that they need to be set onto the fibres with heat.
 Usually, this means submerging the fibres in a liquid dye bath, and heating it for around 45 minutes to an hour.
 But for tie dye, this means it's also harder to control where the dye goes, and harder to retain areas of white.
-I've done lots of dyeing where I'll just use a small amount of dye liquid, scrunch my fabric up and bind it with elastics, and then dye it one bath, then move it to another bath for a different colour.
+I've done lots of dyeing where I'll just use a small amount of dye liquid, scrunch my fabric up and bind it with elastics, and then cook it one bath, then move it to another bath to cook for a different colour.
 I have achieved gorgeous results this way, but the colours do blend together quite a bit, and I also didn't end up with as much white as I wanted.
 So I wanted to experiment with using our kit to tie dye in a more "traditional" way, using bottles full of dye liquid to squirt the dyes on where I wanted them, then heating the fibres by steaming after the fact.
 And I'm happy to say that it was a success!
 Below is my step by step.....

 The first step is to tannin and mordant your items.
 I put together a collection of items - 2 kids t-shirts, 2 tote bags, a set of 6 napkins and one light cotton shawl.
 All together it weighed around 550g, which was perfect, as our Natural Dye Kit contains enough to dye around 500-600g of fibre.